Cross-strung harp: French Romantic

 The Pleyel & Wolff Company in Paris produced a cross-strung model based on pedal harp proportions in the late 19th century, to try to accommodate increasing chromaticism in orchestral music (a problem for orchestral harpists, because of the single-action pedal system still in use on orchestral harps).
 Designed by Gustave Lyon and known as the harpe chromatique, it had two sets of strings, one tuned to C major and the other tuned to F-sharp/G-flat pentatonic like a piano, enabling the harpist to play any note from either side of the neck.
 The two sets of strings crossed near the vertical midpoint of the strings, unlike those of the arpa de dos órdenes, which crossed close to the neck.
 This allowed both of the player's hands to reach both sets of strings at the point of greatest resonance.

-Perhaps the most famous classical composition written for the harpe chromatique is Claude Debussy's Danses (I. Danse sacrée; II.
-Danse profane) for harp and strings, commissioned by Pleyel and published in 1904.
+Perhaps the most famous classical composition written for the harpe chromatique is Claude Debussy's Danses sacrée et profane for harp and strings, commissioned by Pleyel and published in 1904.